alex-muehleisen/ETL-off-an-AWS-SQS-Queue/README.md

 If Docker is installed correctly, you should get a response that looks similar to `/usr/local/bin/docker`

+If it's your first time using Docker, it's helpful to check out this [guide](https://docs.docker.com/get-started/) on getting started with the software.

 ### 2. Installing AWS CLI

 Use the following code to install the AWS CLI on your platform: